 Unfortunately, they’re lying to us…

 As we’ve already mentioned here… fluoride is not an essential nutrient, your teeth contain less than 2% fluoride and let’s not forget the huge “TOXIC” signs printed on the fluoride packaging (pictured below).

 Now technically fluoride is “natural”.

 Lead, arsenic and mercury are ALL natural but they’re the top 3 most toxic substances on the Earth.

 The only thing that matters when deciding if something is “natural” for humans is to figure out the natural levels of a substance humans have been exposed to throughout time.
-And when it comes to fluoride, natural foods (eggs, meat, milk, and fruits), surface water, and human breast milk (as natural as it gets) contains very low levels of fluoride – practically non-existent.
+And when it comes to fluoride, natural foods (eggs, meat, milk, and fruits), surface water, and human breast milk (as natural as it gets) contain very low levels of fluoride – practically non-existent.